TritonDataCenter/rfd/rfd/0071/README.md

 ### Cryptographic Authentication Modes

 Depending on the threat model determined by the consumer of the client SDK, different modes of authentication of the ciphertext would be desirable.
 If the consumer trusts the object store provider, then enabling a mode that skips authentication when it prevents an operation from operating efficiently makes sense.
 One example of an operation that would not work in an authenticated mode would be random reads (e.g. HTTP range requests).
-With a security in mind, the client SDK will operate by default in a fully authenticated mode unless explicitly disabled.
+With security in mind, the client SDK will operate by default in a fully authenticated mode unless explicitly disabled.
 Thus, consumers of SDKs supporting client-side encryption would be able to choose between one of two modes:

  * `MandatoryObjectAuthentication` (default)
  * `OptionalObjectAuthentication`